Valentino Furlanetto

 Valentino Furlanetto (born 11 May 1965) is a former international speedway rider from Italy.

 Speedway career

 Furlanetto reached the final of the Speedway World Pairs Championship six times from 1986 until 1992.

-He rode in the top tier of British Speedway in 1988, riding for Sheffield Tigers He was the 1987 and 1989 Italian champion. but struggled to impress and lost his place in the Sheffield team in June.
+Furlanetto rode in the top tier of British Speedway in 1988, riding for Sheffield Tigers He was the 1987 and 1989 Italian champion. but struggled to impress and lost his place in the Sheffield team in June.